arnicas/interactive-vis-course/Week7/README.md

 Review: **[lines_transition.html](lines_transition.html)**

-## Country Regions and a Related Project
+### Country Regions Line Chart Example

 This is much prettier than my mockup above, and does similar things to what some of you wanted to do in the homework and now is possible with our buttons (or other UI elements).

 **Nathan Yau**: http://projects.flowingdata.com/life-expectancy/.

-The tutorial is for-pay, and the code is a little out of date, but the post is here: http://flowingdata.com/2011/10/13/life-expectancy-changes/.
+The tutorial requires membership; see me.
+(Also, the code is a little out of date.)

 He uses jquery for the "button" fiters - we will use d3 below, but either is fine.